Chapter 3

 The Concern

-“How was the final session?” a familiar voice interrupts.
+“How was the final session?” a familiar voice chimes in.

 “Right.
-You always look this tense after a ‘fine’ session,” it says, holding out a datapad.
+You always look this tense after a ‘fine’ session,” the voice teases, holding out a datapad.
 “Your dream journal, sir.
-Abandoned in the mess hall, with your poker face.”
+Abandoned in the mess hall.”

-Adam snatches it, quickening his pace across the vast hangar floor to outdistance the android.
+Adam snatches it, increasing his pace across the vast hangar floor.

 “Did you discuss your trauma from the bombing?” it asks, its voice a blend of persistence and artificial concern.

-“Yes,” Adam replies, his eyes fixed straight ahead as they approach the security checkpoint.
+Eyes fixed straight ahead as they approach the security checkpoint, he replies, “Yeah, we covered that.”

 “And the nightmares you’ve been having?
 Did you discuss those, too?”

-“Yes,” Adam lies, pressing his palm against the biometric scanner to exit the hangar.
+“Yes,” he lies, pressing his palm against the biometric scanner to exit the hangar.
+The door whirs open with an obedient click.

 “And your concerns about working with Mr. Nabal?”